 The Bank primarily uses customer deposits to fund its operations, and to a lesser extent borrowings in the form of securities sold under agreements to repurchase, advances from the Federal Home Loan Bank, and other borrowings.
 The Bank's deposits are generally obtained from the Bank's geographic market area.
 The Bank utilizes traditional marketing methods to attract new customers and deposits, by offering a wide variety of products and services and utilizing various forms of advertising media.
 Although the vast majority of the Bank's deposits are retail in nature, the Bank does engage in certain wholesale activities, primarily accepting time deposits from political subdivisions and public agencies.
 The Bank considers wholesale deposits to be an alternative borrowing source rather than a customer relationship and, as such, their levels are determined by management's decisions as to the most economic funding sources.
-Brokered-deposits totaled \$417.8 million, or 6.0% of total deposits, at December 31, 2010, compared to \$852.9 million, or 11.4%, at December 31, 2009, and public time deposits totaled \$10.0 million, or 0.1%, of total deposits, at December 31, 2010, compared to \$98.1 million, or 1.3%, of total deposits at December 31, 2009.
+Brokered-deposits totaled \$138.9 million, or 1.9% of total deposits, at December 31, 2011, compared to \$417.8 million, or 6.0%, at December 31, 2010.

-The Bank's total deposits decreased \$513.2 million, or 6.8%, from \$7.51 billion at December 31, 2009, to \$6.99 billion at December 31, 2010, primarily due to a \$435.1 million, or 51.0%, decrease in brokered deposits, a \$113.9 million decrease in other time deposits of \$100,000 or more from our Hong Kong branch, and a \$88.1 million, or 89.8%, decrease in public time deposits.
-Offsetting the above decreases were total increases of \$224.1 million, or 9.0%, in demand, money market, and saving accounts in 2010.
+The Company's total deposits increased \$237.3 million, or 3.4%, to \$7.23 billion at December 31, 2011, from \$6.99 billion at December 31, 2010, primarily due to a \$304.6 million, or 9.5%, increase in time deposits of

+\$100,000 or more, a \$144.4 million, or 15.5%, increase in non-interest-bearing demand deposits, and a \$34.8 million, or 9.0%, increase in saving deposits offset by a \$248.3 million, or 23.0%, decrease in time deposits under \$100,000.
+A decrease of \$278.9 million in brokered-deposits caused primarily the decreases in time deposits under \$100,000.